Obstructive Sleep Apnea in Children

 Need for a nap past the age of napping

 The symptoms of obstructive sleep apnea can be like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is obstructive sleep apnea diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms, health history, and sleep patterns.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Your child may also have a sleep study.

 A sleep study is the best way to diagnose obstructive sleep apnea.
 But the test may be hard to do with younger children or those who don’t want to cooperate.
 For the study, your child may need to sleep in a special lab.
-While sleeping, he or she will be connected to monitors that check:
+While sleeping, they will be connected to monitors that check:

 Electrical activity of the heart